MattRStoffel/AmongThem/README.md

 - **Multiple Threads**
   Create, rename, and delete separate conversations (“threads”) with different AI personas.
-- **AI Chat via Ollama 3.2**
+- **AI Chat via Ollama**
-  Streaming responses from local Ollama 3.2 models for ultra‑fast, privacy‑preserving chat.
+  If costs were no problem we would host this in the cloud for users rather than needing to run this only on the iPhone simulator.
 - **Typing Indicator**
   “…is typing” bubble shows before each AI reply to keep the user informed mitigate exiting for the response delay.
 - **Auto‑Scroll**